filamerce/filament-translatable/README.md

 #### Adding action

-You may add actions before each container of children components using the `actions()` method:
+You may add actions before each container of child components using the `actions()` method:

 ```php